cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 %include "MyObject.h"
 ```

-If we wanna rename `MyObject` class to `MyCoolObject`, I guess you have already know how to do.
+If we want to rename `MyObject` class to `MyCoolObject`, I guess you have already known how to do.
 Yes, add this line:

 ```c++
 %rename(MyCoolObject) my_ns::MyObject;
 ```

-Re-generate bindings, get the correct name exported to JS.
+[Re-generate bindings](###Generate bindings), get the correct name exported to JS.

 ```c++
 // jsb_my_module_auto.cpp